Partition Action Q&A Series

 Analysis

 Apply the Rule to the Facts: You and your former partner are co-owners, so neither can compel a signature outside court.
-Because a boat cannot be divided, a partition filing supports either a court-ordered sale or awarding the boat to you with a credit to your former partner for any qualifying repair value.
-The fees you have been paying can be presented for crediting before division, especially if they preserved or protected the boat.
+Because a boat cannot be divided, a partition filing may support a court-ordered sale and division of proceeds.
+Any claim for repairs, fees, or other contributions can be presented for whatever equitable adjustment the law allows if properly supported.
 If the boat is effectively worthless, the court may still order disposition and allocate costs accordingly.

 Process & Timing

 1. Who files: Any co-owner.
-Where: Clerk of Superior Court (special proceeding) in a North Carolina county with a proper connection (often where a party resides or where the boat is kept).
-What: Verified Petition for Partition (Personal Property) requesting sale or award of the boat and an accounting for contributions; include vessel identification, co-owners, liens, and requested credits.
-When: File once negotiations fail; there is no set statute of limitations for partition, but delays can create practical issues.
+Where: Clerk of Superior Court in a North Carolina county with proper venue.
+What: Verified Petition for Partition (Personal Property) requesting sale of the boat and division of proceeds; include vessel identification, co-owners, and liens.
+When: File once negotiations fail; there is generally no fixed statute of limitations for partition, but delays can create practical issues.

 2. Serve the other owner via Rule 4 service.
 The Clerk sets a hearing.
-Be prepared to show the boat cannot be divided and to document contributions, carrying costs, and liens.
+Be prepared to show the boat cannot be divided and to document ownership and any liens.
 If sale is ordered, the court may appoint a commissioner and require judicial sale procedures; timelines vary by county.

-3. After sale (or award to one owner), the court approves distribution: costs and liens first, then credits for allowed expenses/improvements, then net division.
-If title is awarded to you, use the court order to complete vessel title transfer through the state system without the other owner’s signature.
+3. After sale, the court approves distribution: costs and liens first, then division of the net proceeds, subject to any properly allowed adjustments.
+If title transfer is later needed, use the court order to complete vessel title transfer through the state system if permitted.

 Exceptions & Pitfalls